 Gender can play a great role in your marketing strategy depending on the service or product you offer.
 For example, when targeting a jewelry brand like mentioned above, you'll want to use more photographs of women then men.
 You'll want to use more female targeted design elements such as bright colors and fun fonts that will appeal to women of all ages along with a marketing strategy that targets women and their interests across the board.
 On the contrary, you will also need to consider the men that may be shopping for these women so it's key to also have special targeted ads for men shopping for women.

 Conducting a periodical SWOT analysis on your brand and business strategy will help you find out your strengths, weaknesses, opportunities and threats.
 So how exactly does this relate to finding your target audience?
 It absolutely impacts who you are targeting and how to move forward with your message and brand to these folks.
 You do not want to continue using a message that is outdated, weak or not relevant to those you are targeting.
 If you find that something within your SWOT analysis is not working or not attracting folks, it is time to make some major changes in your marketing strategy.
 If business is going well and you are meeting your goals, let's see how we can improve on those strengths and expand your business outside of your usual target audience to gain more followers and customers all while keeping your target audience engaged.

 Other tips on targeting an audience and attracting leads:

-For more into on defining you target audience and eCommerce Marketing Strategies that drive conversions and online business growth, contact our multi-award winning eCommerce agency to get started today
+For more info on defining your target audience and eCommerce Marketing Strategies that drive conversions and online business growth, contact our multi-award winning eCommerce agency to get started today